kefabean/lambda-transcoder/README.md

 It is recommended that you build the lambda function on an Amazon Linux machine to ensure that it is fully compatible.

+The generated zip file can be uploaded via the AWS console.
+The following parameters are recommended to ensure that you provide maximum resources to the function - these can be trimmed once you are familiar with the time and memory footprint of your typical transcodes.

+File name = transcode.js
+Handle name = handler
+Role = arn:aws:iam::<account_id>:role/<role_name>
+Memory (MB) = 1024
+Timeout (s) = 60